 8. Dive into Icelandic history and culture at Reykavík’s museums

-Downtown Reykjavík is full of fascinating museums that offer you an insight into Iceland’s cultural and natural history.
+Wondering what to do in Reykjavík for a dose of history and culture?
+The city center is full of fascinating museums that offer you an insight into Iceland’s rich heritage and natural wonders.

 The Settlement Exhibition takes you on a journey back to the Viking Age.
 Located in the heart of the city, this museum is built around the remains of a Viking longhouse dating back to the 9th century.